JWahle/piCoreCDSP/README.md

          - A list of available devices can be found in `Squeezelite settings > Output setting`
          - If you know the `sampleformat` for your DAC or want to find it through trial and error, then choose a device with `hw:` prefix.
 Otherwise, use one with `plughw:` prefix.
        - `channels`: a supported channel count for the DAC
+         Usually 2 for a stereo DAC.
        - `sampleformat`: a supported sample format for the DAC.
 (Only important, when NOT using a `plughw:` device)
    - Hit `Apply and save`
      - You should see channel meters and `State: RUNNING` on the left